Volt Malta

 Volt Malta is a political party in Malta and the Maltese branch of Volt Europa, a Eurofederalist and progressive pan-European political party and movement, which advocates for greater European cooperation across Europe.

 History

 Foundation

 Volt Malta was founded in 2020, although it was registered as a party on 30 April 2021.
 This makes it the 16th national representative of Volt Europa registered as a party.

 The political participated in its first General Election in 2022.

 Policies

 As part of the European network, Volt Malta follows a pan-European approach to many policy areas such as climate change, migration, economic inequality, international conflict and the impact of the technological revolution on the labour market.

 In addition, the party has set out to address a wide range of issues in Malta, such as corruption through the promotion of transparent governance and separation of powers, or environmental and climate protection, through an emphasis on a circular economy.

 Immigration and asylum policy

 Volt advocates for a European asylum systems and a humanitarian approach to refugees and economic migrants.
+Language courses and courses on European cultural and civic norms are to be promoted for refugees and asylum seekers.